1310 Principal Investigator Eligibility Requirements on Sponsored Projects

 - be a full-time employee of the University;

-- hold the academic rank of professor, associate professor, assistant professor, senior research scientist/scholar, or research scientist/scholar; and
+- hold the academic rank of professor, associate professor, assistant professor, senior research scientist/scholar, research scientist/scholar, or Senior Lector II or Senior Lecturer II; and

 - have the requisite training, skill, commitment and expertise.